 - The smart homes market is expected to reach $205 billion by 2026, driven by the growing adoption of smart devices.

 - A total of 07 billion people globally use the internet—that’s 63.5% of the world’s population.
 The latest data reveals that the world’s internet-connected population grew by more than 170 million in the 12 months before October 2022.

-And as we explore top brand mentions as CES 2022, we can see some of the innovations that are inspiring this growth.
-Samsung dominated event mentions leading up to and during CES, as it shared plans to launch a variety of gaming and interconnected home hub products, but other brands, including Sony, Intel and BMW weren’t far behind:
+And as we explore top brand mentions at CES 2023, we can see some innovations inspiring this growth.
+Acer dominated event mentions leading up to and during CES, as it shared its launch of its new Oled Monitors with LG display and Nitro and Swift notebooks equipped with the latest AMD Ryzen 7000 processors.
+And other brands, including Sony, LG, and Samsung, captured a significant share of voice as well:

-The sentiment was overwhelmingly positive for good reason.
-There’s lots to get excited about at these events just in general, but technology has been a lifeline for much of the world over the past two pandemic-riddled years.
-As we head into year three of Covid impacting our lives, technology has become a crucial element for many in their work, life and even leisure activities.
+The sentiment was overwhelmingly positive for a good reason.
+These events in general are exciting, but technology has been a lifeline for much of the world over the past three pandemic-riddled years—from smart devices, ordering groceries, and food online to technology that improves our work-from-home experiences.
+Technology has become a crucial element for many in their work, life, and even leisure activities.

-Let’s see what tech has in store to ease these new age, often home-bound challenges!
+Let’s see what tech has in store for 2023!